 This introduces plane angle, or more generally angular displacement (symbolized θ), as a distinct type of physical quantity to be measured.
 For thousands of years, people have been measuring angles using exclusive tools, such as protractors, compasses, and sextants; and have been expressing angle measurements using distinct units not applicable to any other type of quantity.
-These include turns as well as various subdivisions of turns, such as degrees, minutes, and seconds (of arc), although Primel prefers uncia-turns, bicia-turns, tricia-turns, etc., using Systematic Dozenal Nomenclature (SDN) scaling prefixes.
+These include turns and various rational subdivisions of turns, such as quadrants, sextants, octants, as well as degrees, minutes, and seconds (of arc), although Primel prefers uncia-turns, bicia-turns, tricia-turns, etc., using Systematic Dozenal Nomenclature (SDN) scaling prefixes.

 The Radian.
-As mentioned in the last article, for purposes of physics, the radian (abbreviated rad) is the most appropriate choice for a coherent unit of angular displacement.
+As mentioned in the last issue, for purposes of physics, the radian (abbreviated rad) is the most appropriate choice for a coherent unit of angular displacement.
 This is defined as an angle which subtends a circular arc of length equal to the radius of the enclosing circle.
 A full turn is τ radians, where $\tau = 2\pi \approx 6.3494169678635_z$.
-So 1 radian is approximately 1.7802714435775 $z$ uncia-turns or 57.2957795130823 $d$ °.
+So 1 radian is approximately 1.780271443577_z uncia-turns or $57.2957795130823_d^{\circ}$.